Start Free

 Initially, all issues marked Open on SonarQube are marked Open on GitHub.
 Because the available statuses on the two systems are not exactly the same, the following logic is used to manage the transitions.

-In SonarQube, a transition to:Results in this on GitHub:
+In SonarQube, a transition to:Results in this On GitHub:

-Confirmed (deprecated)Open
+Confirm (deprecated)Open

 FixedOpen

-AcceptedDismiss: Won't Fix
+AcceptDismiss: Won't Fix

 False PositiveDismiss: False positive